 Insulin inhalation may also be used for purposes not listed in this medication guide.

-chronic lung disease, such as asthma or chronic obstructive pulmonary disease (COPD).
+chronic lung disease, such as asthma or chronic obstructive pulmonary disease (COPD); or

 Do not use insulin inhalation if you smoke or have recently quit smoking (within the past 6 months).

 In studies with insulin inhalation, lung cancer occurred in a small number of people.
-It is not clear whether this medicine was the actual cause of lung cancer.
 Your doctor will perform lung function tests before and during your treatment with insulin inhalation.

 Insulin inhalation is not approved for use by anyone younger than 18 years old.

-To make sure insulin inhalation is safe for you, tell your doctor if you have:
+To make sure insulin inhalation is safe for you, tell your doctor if you have ever had:

 Tell your doctor if you also take pioglitazone or rosiglitazone (sometimes contained in combinations with glimepiride or metformin).
 Taking certain oral diabetes medicines while you are using insulin may increase your risk of serious heart problems.

 Follow your doctor's instructions about using this medicine if you are pregnant.
 Blood sugar control is very important during pregnancy, and your dose needs may be different during each trimester of pregnancy.